 “With improvements in technology and patient care, hospital stays are significantly shorter than in the old days,” Dr. Sherry said.

-Most of Dr. Sherry’s patients at the Center for Joint Replacement at Spectrum Health Blodgett Hospital stay less than two days after hip replacements and less than three days after knee replacements.
+Most of Dr. Sherry’s patients at the Center for Joint Replacement at Spectrum Health Blodgett Hospital stay less than two days after hip or knee replacements, with a large percentage going home the day after surgery.
+Some patients return home the same day as surgery.

 “We’re getting patients up and walking sooner—even on the day of surgery,” he said.
 “And we’re getting them home sooner, which is a better environment for recovery.”